May 23, 2018

 Note that workers who are overweight, diabetic or on certain medications can be more at risk for heat-related illness.

-Your employees also need to be educated on how to prevent heat-related illness.
+Educate employees on how to prevent heat-related illness

 - Adjust yourself to the heat through short exposure periods followed by longer exposure until your body is acclimated to the heat.
-It may take 5-7 days.
+It may take 14 days or longer.

 - Drink lots of liquid to replenish the fluid that your body is losing through sweating.
 Drink water to stay hydrated (about 1 cup every 15 minutes), and electrolyte drinks (sports drinks) to replace salt.
 A 3:1 ratio of sports drinks to water is commonly recommended.
 Don’t wait to drink until you’re thirsty, and avoid alcohol and caffeinated beverages.